 - Excessive Drooling

 - Skin Irritation

 This is not a complete list of symptoms, although these are the most prevalent.
 There is no way to know how a particular pet will respond to ingesting marigolds.
-Therefore, it is crucial to take them to see a vet should they demonstrate any of the above-stated indicators for longer than an hour.
-In most cases, symtoms are extremely mild, and will pass quickly.
+Therefore, it is crucial to take your pup to a vet should he demonstrate any of the above-stated indicators for longer than an hour.
+In most cases, symptoms are extremely mild and will pass quickly.

-Firstly, give your pet water to drink for the next 12 to 24 hours.
-It’s better to desist from feeding your pet with anything solid until the symptoms cease.
+First, give your pet water to drink for the next 12 to 24 hours.
+It’s best to abstain from feeding your pet solid food until the symptoms cease.
 When in doubt, always contact your vet.
-Some vets may recommend that you wait it out with your pet if the symptoms are mild enough.
-If your pet exhibits any signs of discomfort on their skin, you can remove any marigold sap by washing your dog or cat with warm water and a pet-friendly shampoo.
-Although waterless shampoos may be less helpful in this situation, you can use one if your cat is averse to the water.
+Some vets may recommend that you wait it out at home if the symptoms are mild.
+If your pet exhibits any signs of skin discomfort, they may have marigold sap on their coat and skin.
+You can remove it by washing your dog or cat with warm water and a pet-friendly shampoo.
+Although waterless shampoos may be less helpful in this situation, you can use one if your cat is averse to water.